Portage Cars: Shifting gears in New Zealand’s automotive market

 Adjusting to the digital sales

 Like many industries, the automotive market has seen a significant shift towards digital platforms.
-Buyers today have more options at their fingertips and can easily compare prices and models without leaving their homes.
+Customers today have more options at their fingertips and can easily compare prices and models without leaving their homes.
 This has changed the car-buying process dramatically.

-“You used to have localised pricing, and people would drive from Taupo to Auckland to get a cheaper car, but because of online platforms, everyone needs to stay competitive and price aggressively,” Blane says.
+“You used to have localised pricing, and people would drive from Taupo to Auckland to get a cheaper car, but because of online platforms, everyone needs to stay competitive and price aggressively,” Blaine says.

 The rise of online car listings has made it easier for consumers to find the best deal, reducing the need for long-distance travel and encouraging dealerships to maintain transparency.